 Growing Community Benefits from City Engineering Partnership

 Home of the National Balloon Classic and Simpson College, the central Iowa community of Indianola has experienced steady population growth since 2010.
-Like a lot of communities of similar size, managing their ever-changing engineering needs with limited resources is a constant balancing act.
-In 2016, the City of Indianola partnered with Snyder & Associates to serve as their city engineer charged with helping to maintain and grow the city’s infrastructure and provide first-rate services to the communities 15,000+ residents.
+Like many communities of similar size, managing their ever-changing engineering needs with limited resources is a constant balancing act.
+In 2016, the City of Indianola partnered with Snyder & Associates to serve as their city engineer, helping maintain and grow the city’s infrastructure and providing first-rate services to the community’s 15,000+ residents.

 As a multi-disciplined engineering firm, Snyder & Associates offers a full range of municipal engineering services to help towns, cities, and counties manage their public works and development needs.
-Our firm’s approach to municipal engineering involves assigning each client with a single point of contact, backed by a support staff of over 200 professionals working behind the scenes.
-This allows the city engineer to confidently handle all day-to-day issues, with the ability to quickly consult experts in various fields when necessary.
-This standard provides a level of professionalism that has allowed Indianola to tackle large-scale projects, while at the same time providing the flexibility to manage the town’s everyday needs.
+Our firm’s approach to municipal engineering involves assigning each client a single point of contact backed by a support staff of over 200 professionals working behind the scenes.
+This allows the city engineer to confidently handle all day-to-day issues and quickly consult experts in various fields when necessary.
+This standard provides professionalism, allowing Indianola to tackle large-scale projects while providing the flexibility to manage the town’s everyday needs.

-Among the services that Snyder & Associates provides for the City of Indianola are community and infrastructure planning, site development and survey, subdivision and platting review, traffic signal studies, and pavement management planning just to name a few.
-But perhaps most important, Snyder & Associates brings extensive resources to the table that help the city locate and secure the funding they need to make their project concepts a reality.
+Among the services that Snyder & Associates provides for the City of Indianola are community and infrastructure planning, site development and survey, subdivision and platting review, traffic signal studies, and pavement management planning.
+But perhaps most importantly, Snyder & Associates brings extensive resources to the table that help the city locate and secure the funding they need to make their project concepts a reality.

 Long-Range Comprehensive Plan Guides Community & Economic Development

-A prime example of our services for the city is the “Elevate Indianola” Comprehensive Plan that was formally adopted in May of 2020 and created a 20-year vision for the entire community.
+A prime example of our services to the city is the “Elevate Indianola” Comprehensive Plan that was formally adopted in May 2020 and created a 20-year vision for the entire community.
 A comprehensive plan sets out broad policy directions for growth, development, and redevelopment and represents the community’s vision for the future.
-Guided by our planning team, residents, business leaders, and city staff worked together to identify the issues and challenges facing the community, along with the assets and opportunities that can be better utilized moving forward.
+Guided by our planning team, residents, business leaders, and city staff worked together to identify the community’s issues and challenges, along with the assets and opportunities that can be better utilized moving forward.

 The Snyder & Associates planning team gained support for the plan by engaging and educating the public throughout the entire process.
 Public meetings with residents and businesses created a sense of ownership within the community.
-An implementation schedule identified the type of action, timeframe, resources, and the partnering organizations for each action.
-Indianola officials have expressed their commitment to implementing the goals of the plan with each decision they make.
+An implementation schedule identified the type of action, timeframe, resources, and partner organizations for each activity.
+Indianola officials have expressed their commitment to implementing the plan’s goals with each decision they make.

 Streets Master Plan Provides Pavement Management Guidance & Protocols

-This pavement management system includes pavement condition inspection and pavement condition prediction methods to assist in the development of repair and maintenance strategies that optimize spending.
-The plan saves the community money by developing a financial strategy for pavement improvements that include rehabilitation, preservation, and reconstruction.
-Through the proficient use of these techniques, the community is better positioned to allocate resources where they’re needed, when they’re needed.
+This pavement management system includes pavement condition inspection and pavement condition prediction methods to assist in developing repair and maintenance strategies that optimize spending.
+The plan saves the community money by creating a financial system for pavement improvements, including rehabilitation, preservation, and reconstruction.
+By proficiently using these techniques, the community is better positioned to allocate resources where they’re needed when needed.

 Traffic Signal Timing Study Emission Reductions Exceed Modeled Expectations

-Not all of the projects that our engineering team undertakes for the city are as all-encompassing as a comprehensive plan or a streets plan.
+Not all of the projects our engineering team undertakes for the city are as all-encompassing as a comprehensive street plan.
 The recent traffic signal timing study along the bustling U.S. 65/69 and Iowa 92 corridors is an example of a project with a narrow focus that had a large-scale impact on vehicle emissions in the community.
-Outdated signal timings and coordination plans can cause excessive vehicle delays during normal and event traffic periods leading to increased emissions and pollutant outputs.
+Outdated signal timings and coordination plans can cause excessive vehicle delays during regular and event traffic, increasing emissions and pollutant outputs.

 At Snyder & Associates, we provide our municipal clients with day-to-day services that are proactive, responsive, and cost-effective.
-We help communities like Indianola plan responsibly for sustainable growth and we work diligently to nurture strong relationships, appreciate multiple perspectives, and respect the culture of each community we serve.
-Most important, we know it takes experienced, skilled professionals to hold the trusted position of city engineer.
+We help communities like Indianola plan responsibly for sustainable growth, and we work diligently to nurture strong relationships, appreciate multiple perspectives, and respect the culture of each community we serve.
+Most importantly, we know it takes experienced, skilled professionals to hold the trusted position of city engineer.